kwaldenphd/bits-bytes/README.md

 -	Explain how text and color are represented in binary
 -	Use a hex editor to manipulate binary code
 -	Define the relationship between the logical, physical, and conceptual facets of a digital object

+## Acknowledgements

+This lab is based on the "Project 1: Binary, Bits, and Basics" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

 ## Overview of Key Concepts